breath holding dangers

 Conscious Connected Breathwork is Safe, Unmonitored Breath Holding in Breathwork is Playing with Fire

 Before apprehensions about conscious, connected breathwork arise or concerns about its safety take root, please pay attention!
-The conscious, connected breathwork facilitated by programs such as Unity Breathwork, Breathing Space, AoB, Holotropic, and various other reputable Breathwork schools is not inherently associated with seizures.
+The conscious, connected breathwork facilitated by programs such as Unity Breathwork, Breathing Space, Holotropic Breathwork, and various other reputable Breathwork schools is not associated with seizures.
 Rather, the incidents in question were directly linked to participants consciously choosing to hold their breath.
 It’s important to note here that I am not a medical professional, and I cannot definitively classify these episodes as seizures.
 However, my research unveiled a plausible connection: the participants’ intentional breath-holding likely resulted in significant hypoxia (oxygen deficiency in the tissue), potentially triggering a seizure.[1]

 The Physiological Explanation for Breath Holding Dangers